B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 • Number of direct messages generated by your content.

-• Analyze which content formats (text, video, polls, etc.) receive the highest engagement and adjust your strategy accordingly.
+• How to Use It: Analyze which content formats (text, video, polls, etc.) receive the highest engagement and adjust your strategy accordingly.
+Determine which topics spark the most conversations and focus on them.

 Profile Views